nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### Implementation

 The help mechanism is facilitated by `HelpCommandParser` and `HelpCommand`. `HelpCommandParser` implements `Parser#parse(args)` from the `Parser` interface.
 The `args` passed to the method specify the command to display information for.
-If more than one command is specified, a parse exception will be thrown.
-Otherwise, a new `HelpCommand` is returned.
+If `args` specifies more than one command, a parse exception will be thrown.
+Otherwise, `HepCommandParser` returns a new `HelpCommand`.

 If no commands were specified in `args`, the `HelpCommand` constructor without any parameters will be called.
-If a single command was specified, the command will be passed as an argument to the `HelpCommand` constructor.
+If a single command was specified, the command will be passed as an argument to the `HelpCommand(specifiedCommand)` constructor.

 To execute a `HelpCommand`, `HelpCommand#execute()` is called.
-The method reads and parses information in the user guide (found at resources/UserGuideCopy.md) into a `helpMessage` differently depending on whether a command was specified. `helpMessage` can be:
+The method reads and parses information in the user guide (found at resources/UserGuideCopy.md) into a `helpMessage` differently depending on whether a command was specified. `helpMessage` can contain the following:

-* Command was not specified: A list of all available HeliBook commands is parsed and listed from the command summary table in the user guide.
+* Command was not specified: A list of all available HeliBook commands that was parsed from the command summary table in the user guide.
 * Command was specified: Information on the specified command taken from the user guide.
-If the command specified is not found in the user guide, an exception is thrown.
+If the specified command is not found in the user guide, an exception is thrown.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If multiple commands are specified, an exception is thrown.
 </div>

-Given below are 3 example usage scenarios and how the help mechanism behaves in each scenario.
+Given below are 2 example usage scenarios and how the help mechanism behaves in each scenario.

 Scenario 1: User enters `help` without specifying commands.

-1. `LogicManager#execute(userInput)` calls `AddressBookParser#parseCommand(userInput)`, which then calls `HelpCommandParser#parse(args)`.
+1. `LogicManager#execute(userInput)` calls `AddressBookParser#parseCommand(userInput)`, which then parses the input into the command word and arguments, which is an empty string in this case.
+The empty string is passed to `HelpCommandParser#parse()`.
 2. A new `HelpCommand()` is returned.
 3. `LogicManager#execute()` calls `HelpCommand#execute()`, which then calls `HelpCommand#executeNonSpecific()`.
 4. The command summary table in the user guide is parsed so that each row is displayed as "commandName: description" in the `helpMessage` with the help of `HelpCommand#commandSummaryParser()`.
 5. The `helpMessage` is returned via a `CommandResult`.
 A default `helpTitle` is also returned via the `CommandResult`.
 6. `LogicManager#execute(userInput)` returns the `CommandResult` to `MainWindow#executeCommand`, which sets the help window header to `helpTitle` and the content to `helpMessage` via `HelpWindow#setHelpText()`.
+7. The help window is display.

 The following sequence diagram shows how the 'help' operation works in this scenario: